shuhaowu/projecto/README.md

 Deploying Projecto
 ------------------

-Todo
+Not available yet.

 Tips for development
 --------------------

  - Run all tests automagically: `python -m unittest discover`
- - Do `pip install pdbpp` and once you get into the debugger, type sticky and hit enter.
+ - Do `pip install pdbpp` and once you get into the debugger, type `sticky` and hit enter.